 Moonlight Across the Border

 This project is developed purely on material and structure investigations.
 Rely purely on passive sun control, it seeks to explore how the architecture can create a series of designed/controlled lighting conditions/ environments to create an micro-enivornment to facilitate with worker's napping, self-care and relaxation activities.
-My technical study objectives are to study the principles of passive lighting control in architecture and understanding the principles of light transmission.
+It seeks to study the principles of passive lighting control in architecture and understanding the principles of light transmission.
 Through material tests to understand the material properties and its relationship to natural lighting control.
-It is also important for my technical studies to research into the relationship between lux levels and activites, investigate into the parameters that could control internal lux levels. and hence make critical design decisions in response.
+The project further researchs into the relationship between lux levels and activites, investigate into the parameters that could control internal lux levels. and hence make critical design decisions in response.

 The Exploited Labour Culture